India-Serbia Bilateral relations India-Serbia Bilateral relations

 Political Relations

-India and Yugoslavia traditionally enjoyed deep friendship as co-founders of the Non-Aligned Movement.
+India and former Yugoslavia traditionally enjoyed deep friendship, as co-founders of the Non-Aligned Movement.
 The deep bond of friendship continued in subsequent decades resulting in close and friendly ties between India and Serbia.
-India gives principled support to territorial integrity and sovereignty of Serbia and has not recognized Unilateral Declaration of Independence (UDI) by Kosovo.
-Serbia has been supportive of election of Indian candidates in international fora.
-India and Serbia also share common views on many major global issues.
+India gives principled support to the sovereignty and territorial integrity of Serbia and has not recognized Unilateral Declaration of Independence (UDI) by Kosovo.
+India and Serbia share converging views on many global issues and support each other in international fora.
+In 2023, the two countries celebrated the 75th anniversary of establishment of diplomatic relations.

-4. From the Serbian side, Interior Minister Mr. Aleksandar Vulin visited New Delhi during 18-21 October 2022 and led the Serbian delegation to the 90th session of the INTERPOL General Assembly, organized by the CBI in New Delhi.
+7. From the Serbian side, President Aleksandar Vucic participated in the 2nd Voice of Global South Summit [Concluding Leaders’ session] on 17.11.2023, hosted by Prime Minister Modi, in virtual format.
+Serbian Interior Minister Mr. Aleksandar Vulin visited New Delhi during 18-21 October 2022 and led the Serbian delegation to the 90th session of the INTERPOL General Assembly, organized by the CBI in New Delhi.
 Foreign Minister of Serbia Mr. Nikola Selakovic visited India in September 2021.
 President Aleksandar Vucic, as the then Prime Minister, visited India from 9-12 January, 2017 to attend the Vibrant Gujarat Summit where he held delegation level talks with the Hon’ble Prime Minister.
 Among other things, both sides agreed on the need to promote economic cooperation, especially in food production, agriculture, pharmaceuticals, defence industry, health, tourism and IT.
 Addressing the businesses in Ahmedabad and Mumbai, Mr. Vucic invited Indian investors and promised to provide the best possible business conditions for Indian companies in Serbia.
 First Deputy Prime Minister and Foreign Minister of Serbia Ivica Dacic visited India in May 2018 at EAM’s invitation and held bilateral talks on various topics of mutual interest.
 He also called on the Vice President.
 A new comprehensive bilateral agreement on cooperation in the fields of culture, arts, youth, sports and mass media was signed.
-Mr. Branislav Nedimovic, Serbian Minister for Agriculture, Forestry & Water Management led a delegation including agro processing companies to World Food India, New Delhi (3-5 November 2017) where Serbian companies exhibited frozen fruits, confectionery, dried fruits, etc.
+Mr. Branislav Nedimovic, Serbian Minister for Agriculture, Forestry & Water Management led a delegation including agro processing companies to World Food India, New Delhi (3-5 November 2017) where Serbian companies exhibited frozen fruits, confectionery, dried fruits, etc. A 3-member Serbian Defence delegation visited the Aero-India show 2023 held at Bangalore from 13-17 Feb.
+2023.
+A business delegation from Serbia, led by State Secretary Milan Čukić, visited Delhi from 14th to 17th February 2023 for enhancing economic cooperation between the two countries.
+The Serbian business delegation comprised around 20 businesspeople from 14 companies.
+On 15th February 2023, Serbia-India business forum was held, which was organized by the CII, New Delhi.

 Economic & Commercial Relations

-10. Major Indian investments and present collaboration of Indian & Serbian companies are : Embassy Group has developed an IT Park in Indjija ; Chennai based TAFE exporting tractors to Serbia for over six decades acquired strategic asset of Serbian IMT ; CG Group India has invested Euro 9m in a noodle factory in Ruma; Mahindra and Sonalika have assembly lines through local partners; A UAE-based Indian company Mulk Holdings (Alubond Europe) has invested USD 20m in Serbia for manufacturing aluminum panels; and Himalaya Herbals, Panacea Biotec, HiMedia Laboratories, etc have local representatives.
+13. Major Indian investments and present collaboration of Indian & Serbian companies are : Embassy Group has developed an IT Park in Indjija (Serbia) ; Chennai based TAFE exporting tractors to Serbia for over six decades acquired strategic asset of Serbian IMT ; CG Group India has invested Euro 9m in a noodle factory in Ruma; Mahindra and Sonalika have assembly lines through local partners; A UAE-based Indian company Mulk Holdings (Alubond Europe) has invested USD 20m in Serbia for manufacturing aluminum panels; and Himalaya Herbals, Panacea Biotec, HiMedia Laboratories, etc have local representatives.
 In November 2021, Motherson Sumi of India opened its second factory in Serbia.
 New facility produces parts for the interiors of luxury cars such as Porsche, Audi and BMW etc. Euro 38 million have been invested.
 The other Serbian facility PKC Wiring Systems, a Finnish company was acquired by Motherson in 2017.
 Both companies put together have investment of about Euro 65 million and provide employment to about 4500 people.
 In 2022, PKC Wiring Systems doo, a member of the international Motherson Group, opened a part factory where 900 people would be employed in Pozarevac.
 This is the company’s third facility in Serbia – it employs 3,826 workers in the factory in Smederevo and 286 in Cuprija.
+In January 2023, the Indian producer of electronics for the automotive industry Sona Comstar announced that an agreement has been made on acquisition of 54% of the Serbian tech company Novelic for Euro 40.5 million.

-11. Joint Economic Committee (JEC): The India-Serbia JEC was established under the Agreement on Trade &Economic Cooperation signed on 7th Feb 2006.
+14. Joint Economic Committee (JEC): The India-Serbia JEC was established under the Agreement on Trade &Economic Cooperation signed on 7th Feb 2006.
 Three such meetings have been held so far.
-Next meeting is likely to be held in 2023.

 Cultural Relations

-16 Yoga, Ayurveda and Homeopathy are recognized in Serbian law.
+20. Yoga, Ayurveda and Homeopathy are recognized in Serbian law.
 International Day of Yoga (IDY) has been celebrated every year in the major cities of Serbia.
-Most recently, the Embassy celebrated the 8th International Day of Yoga on 18 June 2022 under the Victor Monument at Historical Kalemegdan Fortress overlooking the confluence of the rivers Danube and Sava.
+Most recently, the Embassy celebrated the 9th International Day of Yoga on 17 June 2023 under the Victor Monument at Historical Kalemegdan Fortress, Belgrade overlooking the confluence of the rivers Danube and Sava.
 The Vidya Yoga, Mohanji Foundation and Isha Foundation partnered the Embassy in this celebration.
-Overall, the IDY 2022 was celebrated across Serbia at 17 locations in 16 cities.
+Overall, the IDY 2023 was celebrated across Serbia at 17 locations in 16 cities.
 More than 1000 Yoga enthusiasts participated in these events.

 ………